efalk/AudioTools/README.md

-# A collection of utilities for manipulating audio tools
+# A collection of utilities for manipulating audio files

 Frankly, sox(1) does most of everything you ever need from the command line, and Audacity gives you everything you need